felixlopz/hubrise-test-task/content/apps/smood/en/configuration.md

 ### Payments

-When Smood customers pay their order online, Smood includes a payment in the order sent to the EPOS.
+All Smood orders are paid online.
+Smood includes a payment in the order sent to the EPOS.
 In this section, you can configure the ref code to use.

 ### Synchronisation Settings